Increase agility in manufacturing

 Another benefit of digitizing the welding environment is the ability to create digital documentation that provides an accurate record of every weld performed on every part produced by the welding operation.
 This allows companies to reassure customers that parameters and specifications are being followed.
 It can also help operations track issues that may be slowing down production.

 Welding intelligence solutions can deliver work instructions to operators and offer real-time feedback on quality and productivity.
 These insights helps reduce errors and give operators more confidence to take on new jobs.
 Managers can also gain more awareness of value-added behaviors with critical people and equipment in the manufacturing process.

 Agility in manufacturing

-As the welding industry continues to evolve, there are more and more solutions to help manufacturers improve agility in their processes.
+As the welding industry continues to evolve, there are more and more solutions to help manufacturers improve agility.
 These are especially important as companies adjust to current industry challenges.

 Consider options that help improve labor and equipment agility as well as provide data that can help streamline the weld cell — and both upstream and downstream processes.